Chinese herbs in IVF

-Four hundred and thirty-three subjects aged less than 42 years with infertility due to fallopian tube or male-related factors who were willing to undertake in vitro fertilization and embryo transplantation were randomly allocated to a Chinese herb intervention group (n=216) or a conventional treatment control group (n=217).
+Four hundred and thirty-three IVF patients aged less than 42 years with infertility due to fallopian tube or male-related factors who were willing to undertake in vitro fertilization and embryo transplantation were randomly allocated to a Chinese herb intervention group (n=216) or a conventional treatment control group (n=217) in a IVF clinic.

 The subjects in the intervention group received various Chinese herbs depending on their conventional treatment.
 Endometrial thickness, number of acquired eggs, and rates of normal fertility, high-quality embryos, biochemical and clinical pregnancy of subjects were assessed in both groups.